Borderline Personality Disorder

 Building skills is the first step on the path to a more secure life, but just as important is the attachment relationship we will form.
 Early experiences with our primary caregivers (and later, peers) provide the foundation for relationships in adulthood.
 When a child experiences his or her caregiver as consistently nurturing, attuned, safe and validating, a secure attachment style is likely to develop.
 When caregivers are inconsistent, cold, rejecting, invalidating or outright abusive, a child does not have the opportunity to develop the internal sense of safety and security that is necessary for healthy adult relationships.
 Within the secure client-therapist relationship, however, I can help you express and reshape your communication, emotions, perceptions and behaviors that were impacted by misattuned caregiving.

-Begin Therapy for the above symptoms in Redwood, California or over Telehealth.
+Begin Therapy for the above symptoms in Los Angeles, California or over Telehealth.

 You don’t have to live with the internal and external chaos anymore.
 Therapy can help you find stability, and open your capacity for intimacy.
 Contact inquiries@creativesolutions-tc.org and start living the life you’ve wanted and deserve.